multiversx/mx-presentations-sfbw-2019/README.md

 ![](images/013_run_3.png)

-Run another function of the smart contract.
-That is, let's run ``transfer_token``.
+Let's run another function of the SmartContract.
+This time we run `transfer_token`.
+Click `Run function` again and fill the form as follows:
+i. `Sender address`: `95fe2d76c72ada51156aed96d083c993d637d7a772fb48efeb8bc3f3cedc7237` (the Owner account has all of the `5000` tokens so far, so let's send some to another account). ii. `Function name`: `transfer_token` iii. `Function arguments`: `0x8c93db70abe14a6aa8c4ca7b722b67f4342b4251c0f3731b12b5f75885a9b9b6` on the first line (note the `0x` prefix), and `1000` on the second line.

+Submit the form by clicking `Run`.

 ![](images/013_run_4.png)

-After execution, inspect the output (vmOutput) of run.
+After execution, inspect the output of `transfer_token`.
 Notice the storage updates.

 ![](images/013_run_5.png)

-14) Now let's deploy the smart contract on the testnet.
-Hit **Deploy on testnet**.
+Now let's deploy the SmartContract to the Workshop Testnet.
+On the `Elrond IDE` page, go to `Home` and click `Deploy on Testnet`.

 ![](images/014_deploy_testnet.png)

-Fill in the form, then hit **Deploy**.

-**Note that the sender account - who will own the smart contract - should already have a balance account in the testnet.**

-The private key should be the `txSign` PEM file.
+For the form that opens up, you'll need your private key `.pem` file.
+Add it to the `Private key` field.
+Also, set the `Deploy (init) arguments` to `10000`.
+Remember that the `init` function of our SmartContract expects the total amount of tokens as the only argument.
+Leave all other fields unchanged and submit the form by clicking `Deploy`.

 ![](images/014_deploy_testnet_2.png)

-Inspect the address of the smart contract.
+Inspect the address of the SmartContract.
+This address is valid accross the Workshop Testnet and anyone who might want to execute functions from your SmartContract will need it.

 ![](images/014_deploy_testnet_3.png)

-15) Since the smart contract is now deployed on the **testnet**, you can **run** an exported function.
-Hit **Run function on Testnet**.
+Now that the SmartContract is deployed on the Workshop Testnet, you can run one of its functions.
+Let's do just that.
+Click `Run function`.

 ![](images/015_run_testnet.png)

-Fill in the form, then hit **Run**.
-Let's run ``transfer_token``.
+Fill in the form that appears, setting `Function name` to `transfer_token`, then submit by clicking `Run`.

 ![](images/015_run_testnet_2.png)

-After execution, let's check the balances of the owner account, and the account we've sent tokens to.
-In order to do this, we'll use the query form in the **Query Testnet** tab.
+After execution, let's check the balances of the Owner account, and the account we've sent tokens to.
+In order to do this, we'll use the query form in the `Query Testnet` subtab of the `Elrond IDE` tab.

 ![](images/015_run_testnet_3.png)